 The history of the Strahov Monastery goes back to the middle of the 12th century when it was founded by the Czech prince Vladislav II.
 It was located right on the outskirts of Prague city, so the monastery was repeatedly attacked and destroyed.

-However, the monastery was completely destroyed by a huge fire caused by one man in 1258 when the monk fell asleep after forgetting to put out a candle.
+However, the monastery was destroyed by a massive fire caused by one man in 1258 when the monk fell asleep after forgetting to put out a candle.
 The story of the Strahov Monastery might have ended at the end of the 18th century when Emperor Joseph II ordered the closure of monasteries that were not beneficial to society.

 Lednice Castle (50 km from Brno)